salrashid123/istio_helloworld/README.md

       port: 443
 ```

-As well as defining the certficates mounted at `/etc/istio/ilbgateway-certs/` and specified this in the initial `all-istio.yaml` file:
+Finally, the certficates `Secret` mounted at `/etc/istio/ilbgateway-certs/` was specified this in the initial `all-istio.yaml` file:

 ```yaml
 apiVersion: v1